 But before you get too far into the weeds over stuff, you need to make some important decisions about your bees-to-be.
 You need to think about bees early on because they are not readily available all year long.
-In fact, when our bees go on sale on December 15th, some options will likely be sold out in just a few weeks.
+In fact, after our bees go on sale in mid-December, some options are sold out in just a few weeks.

-To help you get up to speed on bee-buying, here is a primer about your choices.
+To help you get up to speed on bee-buying, here is a primer on your choices.

 How many bee hives should you start with?
 One of the things you may have heard about starting beekeeping is that experts recommend you start with two colonies in your first year.
 You may be reluctant to start out over-ambitiously.
 (Who buys two pairs of skis before their first day on the slopes?)
-But it’s an excellent plan, nonetheless.
+But it’s good advice, nonetheless.